simoncblyth/opticks/sysrap/SLOG_review.rst

       7
       8 /*
       9
-     10 PLOG_INIT macros are used in two situations:
+     10 SLOG_INIT macros are used in two situations:
      11
-     12 * an executable main as a result of PLOG_ or PLOT_COLOR applied
+     12 * an executable main as a result of SLOG_ or PLOT_COLOR applied
      13   to the arguments
      14
      15 * package logger